CryptracSolutions/cryptrac/docs/qr-code-implementation-guide.md

 ## Notes on Exchange Apps

 - Exchange deposit QR codes typically present addresses (no amounts) and are app‑controlled.
-- For Binance Pay or proprietary formats, integration usually requires their APIs; use address‑only or standard schemes as fallback in Cryptrac until deeper integrations are approved.
+- Binance Pay, Kraken, Gemini, KuCoin, Bybit, Gate.io, Bitget often require proprietary payloads/APIs.
+Use address‑only or standards as fallback until official deep links are verified and added.